Chloral hydrate: History

 Chloral hydrate was first synthesized by the chemist Justus von Liebig in 1832 at the University of Giessen.
-Through experimentation physiologist Claude Bernard clarified that the chloral hydrate was hypnotic as opposed to an analgesic.
+Liebig discovered the molecule when a chlorination (halogenation) reaction was performed on ethanol.
+Its sedative properties were observed by Rudolf Buchheim in 1861, but described in detail and published only in 1869 by Oscar Liebreich; subsequently, because of its easy synthesis, its use became widespread.
+Through experimentation, physiologist Claude Bernard clarified that the chloral hydrate was hypnotic as opposed to an analgesic.
 It was the first of a long line of sedatives, most notably the barbiturates, manufactured and marketed by the German pharmaceutical industry.
 Historically, chloral hydrate was utilized primarily as a psychiatric medication.
 In 1869, German physician and pharmacologist Oscar Liebreich began to promote its use to calm anxiety, especially when it caused insomnia.
 Chloral hydrate had certain advantages over morphine for this application, as it worked quickly without injection and had a consistent strength.

-It achieved wide use in both asylums and the homes of those socially refined enough to avoid asylums.
+The compound achieved wide use in both asylums and the homes of those socially refined enough to avoid asylums.
 Upper- and middle-class women, well-represented in the latter category, were particularly susceptible to chloral hydrate addiction.
 After the 1904 invention of barbital, the first of the barbiturate family, chloral hydrate began to disappear from use among those with means.
 It remained common in asylums and hospitals until the Second World War as it was quite cheap.
 Chloral hydrate had some other important advantages that kept it in use for five decades despite the existence of more advanced barbiturates.
 It was the safest available sedative until the middle of the twentieth century, and thus was particularly favored for children.
 It also left patients much more refreshed after a deep sleep than more recently invented sedatives.
 Its frequency of use made it an early and regular feature in The Merck Manual.